The Clergy Leadership of St. James Welcomes You

 The Rt.
 Rev. Brian Lee Cole was ordained and consecrated as the fifth bishop of the Diocese of East Tennessee on December 2, 2017.
 He was elected June 28, 2017, during the electing portion of the 33rd Annual Convention of the diocese, succeeding the Rt.
 Rev. George Dibrell Young, who retired on December 2, 2017.
 (See Bishop Cole’s Official Website)

 Bishop Cole is responsible for 50 parishes and worshiping communities in East Tennessee and Northern Georgia under his pastoral and administrative care.
-The bishop’s responsibilities include, but are not limited to, pastoral visits to each congregation, preaching, celebrating the Holy Eucharist, and confirming individuals into The Episcopal Church in the apostolic tradition by the laying on hands.
+The bishop’s responsibilities include but are not limited to, pastoral visits to each congregation, preaching, celebrating the Holy Eucharist, and confirming individuals into The Episcopal Church in the apostolic tradition by laying on hands.

 As a bishop, he ordains priests and deacons and joins in the ordination of other church bishops.
 In these rites, the church stays in continuity with the apostles’ early church of the apostles through the laying on of hands.